Bellevue-based TerraPower gets $80 million federal grant to develop next-generation nuclear power plant

-Bellevue-based TerraPower, chaired by Bill Gates , has received a $80 million federal Energy Department grant, the first installment of what is intended to be a seven-year effort to test, license and build its first advanced nuclear-reactor plant.
+Bellevue-based TerraPower, chaired by Bill Gates, has received a $80 million federal Energy Department grant, the first installment of what is intended to be a seven-year effort to test, license and build its first advanced nuclear-reactor plant.

 Possible U.S. locations for the plant include a site near Richland, where Energy Northwest, which is collaborating with TerraPower, operates Washington’s only commercial nuclear power plant,according to Energy Northwest officials.